Main Campus of North Carolina State University: Talley Student Union

 Talley Student Union, formerly known as Talley Student Center, is a building on NCSU's Central Campus on Cates Avenue for student and campus affairs.
 The union, which opened in June 1972 and underwent a complete renovation from 2011 to 2015, is named after former Vice Chancellor of Student Affairs Banks C. Talley, Jr. Banks served in that position from 1969 to 1977.
-The building houses many organizations, including Student Government, the Gay, Lesbian, Bisexual, and Transgender Center, and the Chaplains' Cooperative Ministry.
+The building houses many organizations, including Student Government, the LGBTQ+ Pride Center, and Fraternity and Sorority Life.
 The main level of the building features numerous eateries operated by University Dining, including the first Jason's Deli to be located on a college campus.
 Stewart Theatre, a large arena-style theatre most notably used for orientation and comedy sketch programs, occupies the west end of the Talley Student Center.
 The building also contains numerous ballrooms, offices, lounges, and the university bookstore.
-This building also allows students to print for free.
+This building also has printers for students, faculty, and staff.